jjmschofield/gocrawl/README.md

 Entertainingly this isn't really due that much to the performance of the site, or the performance of the crawler.
 It really is down to [Kate Hollowood's blog](http://monzo.com/blog/authors/kate-hollowood/11)!

-Kate's blog posts are linked together by single page pagination only, and we always seem to hit it late in the crawl.
+Kate's blog posts are linked together by single page pagination only, which we always seem to hit late in the crawl.
 The net result is that towards the end of the crawl we loose all parallelism as `gocrawl` slowly makes its way through one page at a time.

-Of all the sites on test, this site would probably benefit most from making use of a `sitemap.xml` to preload the crawler with a bunch of links helping us maintain consistent parallelism.
+Of all the sites on test, this is pointing to the most important furture [optimization](./OPTIMIZATION.md), making use of a `sitemap.xml` to preload the crawler with a bunch of links will help us achieve more consistent parallelism with elongated site structures.

 ```
  Ran 3 samples: